Oral Health

 What Is Jaw (Orthognathic) Surgery?

-Orthognathic surgery, also called corrective jaw surgery, may be necessary to straighten misaligned jaws.
+Orthognathic surgery is also called corrective jaw surgery.
+It treats misaligned jaws.

-Children might undergo orthodontic treatment before and/or after jaw surgery.
+Children might need to undergo orthodontic treatment, like braces, before and/or after jaw surgery.
 This depends on the type of jaw misalignment they have.

 Who Needs Jaw Surgery?